Webist/InterServices/console/readme.md

 ### SystemAdmin Environment

+ Following tasks are in the roadmap

- + Generate complete set MOM structure for MVC
+ + Generate complete set Simple, MVC, MOM structure from command line
     1. Route with ```indexKey```
     2. xController with construct,
         * xInterface extends Global,